ShravyaDsouza/Big-Data-Technologies_Youtube-Analysis/README.md

 - **Apache Spark**: Handles data cleaning, transformation, and analysis of complex queries stored in HDFS and HBase.
 - **Hive & Pig**: Utilized for query analysis.
 - **Zookeeper**: Provides distributed coordination across Hadoop components.
+- **MongoDB**: Included as a NoSQL alternative to compare query performance and storage efficiency.
 - **Zeppelin** (Planned): For data visualization.
 - **Oozie** (Planned): For workflow automation.